 What is EMVCo, and what is its role?

-EMVCo, LLC, was formed in February 1999 by Europay International, MasterCard International and Visa International to manage, maintain and enhance the EMV™ Integrated Circuit Card Specifications for Payment Systems.
+EMVCo, LLC, was formed in February 1999 by Europay International, MasterCard International and Visa International to manage, maintain and enhance the EMV™ Specifications for Payment Systems.

-EMVCo's primary role is to manage, maintain and enhance the EMV Integrated Circuit Card Specifications with the objective of to ensure ensuring interoperability and acceptance of payment system integrated circuit cards on a worldwide basis.
+EMVCo's primary role is to manage, maintain and enhance the EMV Specifications with the objective of ensuring interoperability and acceptance of EMV based payments on a worldwide basis.
 EMVCo has expended it’s scope from EMV Chip specifications to include EMV tokenisation specifications as of January 2014.

-EMVCo is also responsible for type approval processes, which include terminal compliance testing, as well as Common Core Definitions (CCD) and Common Payment Application (CPA) card compliance testing.
-These testing processes ensure a single terminal and card approval at a level that will allow cross payment system interoperability through compliance with the EMV specifications.
+EMVCo is also responsible for type approval processes, which presently include EMV Chip terminal compliance testing, as well as Common Core Definitions (CCD) and Common Payment Application (CPA) card compliance testing.
+These EMV Chip testing processes ensure a single terminal and card approval at a level that will allow cross payment system interoperability through compliance with the EMV Chip specifications.

 Who are the members of EMVCo?

 The current members of EMVCo are American Express, JCB, Discover, MasterCard, UnionPay and Visa.
 Each of these organizations owns an equal share of EMVCo and has representatives in the EMVCo organization at the management and working group levels.

 What are the roles of the International Payment Systems?

 Each payment system member participates in EMVCo activities on an equal basis.
 Each activity is assigned to working groups in which all the members have representatives.
-All decisions are made on a consensus basis among the member organizations.
+All decisions are made by the member organizations.

 Who do I contact with queries regarding interpretation and application of the EMV specifications?